fortrabbit/blog/market-overview-email-as-a-service.md

 ---
 author: fl
 published: true
 created: 2017-10-30
 title: "Market overview: Email services for business and private"
-excerpt:  "An opinionated field guide on Email as a Service providers."
+excerpt: An opinionated field guide on Email as a Service providers.
-lead:     'We evangelize the idea of decoupled hosting.
-This post gives you an overview about cool "Email as a Service" providers.'
+lead: We evangelize the idea of decoupled hosting.
+This post gives you an overview about cool "Email as a Service" providers.
-keywords: "IMAP, squirrelmail, roundcube, horde, postfix, dovecot, zimbra, webmail, POP3, IMAPv4, TLSv1.2, LDAP, SMTP,Antivirus / Antispam, Microsoft Exchange"
+keywords: IMAP, squirrelmail, roundcube, horde, postfix, dovecot, zimbra, webmail, POP3, IMAPv4, TLSv1.2, LDAP, SMTP,Antivirus / Antispam, Microsoft Exchange
 image: email-as-a-service-poster.gif
+tags:
+  - webdev
 ---

 We do "PHP as a Service" here, specialized in PHP website/application hosting — **no frills attached**.
 So we expect our clients to have their e-mail hosted elsewhere.